pandeybivek101/nooflab/README.md

-2. create virtual environment using the command virtualenv <name of virtual environment>
+2. create virtual environment using the command virtualenv <"name of virtual environment">

     based on my case.